or by appointment

 What are the common uses of equity release?

 There are a number: including inheritance tax planning, where someone may wish to create a debt on their estate to reduce an inheritance tax bill.
+Please note, we cannot provide Inheritence Tax advice.
 At the other end of the scale, they can be used to repay an existing residential mortgage – often an interest-only mortgage than is now due.

 The mortgage might be tied to an endowment, an ISA or a pension, but that repayment vehicle has ceased to be, has lapsed or the client has stopped paying into it.